WalletConnect/walletconnect-docs/docs/web3modal/react/installation.md

 # Installation

 Web3Modal offers out of the box support for React and integrates very well with a popular React hook library called [wagmi](https://wagmi.sh/).
+To get started with their CLI, click [here](https://wagmi.sh/cli/create-wagmi).
+Alternatively follow our manual setup guide below.

 ## Obtain Project ID